-Vinca—also known as Vinca minor, periwinkle flowers and creeping myrtle—is a popular ground cover that gets more popular every year.
-Established in-ground plants require little or no maintenance to thrive, but there are things you should know if you plan to put them in containers, indoors or out.
+Vinca, also known as Vinca minor, periwinkle, and creeping myrtle, is a popular ground cover that gets more popular every year.
+Established in-ground or outdoor container plants require little or no maintenance to thrive, but there are things you should know if you plan to put them in containers indoors.

 Video of the Day

-If bringing in an established outdoor plant for the winter, be sure to inspect it for disease.
-Common problems are canker, leaf spot, stem blight and root rot.
-Look for dark brown to black stems, lesions on the leaves and dark spots.
-Don't take it indoors if you see any of these signs.
+If you are bringing an established outdoor vinca plant indoors for the winter, inspect it for disease while it is still outside.
+Common problems are canker, leaf spot, stem blight, and root rot.
+Look for dark brown to black stems, lesions on the leaves, and dark spots.

-For a really happy plant, use warm water when watering, and mist occasionally with lime-free water.
+For a really happy plant, use tepid water when watering and mist occasionally with lime-free water.
 (Vincas are vulnerable to blight in cold and soggy soil.)
-Feeding season is spring to fall when plants should be fed every two weeks.
-Do not feed during the winter.
+Feed the vinca with fertilizer from spring to fall when plants should be fed every two weeks.
+Do not offer any fertilizer during the winter.

 Vinca can be propagated easily from cuttings.
-Use a mix of half perlite, half moist peat moss.
+Use a mix of half perlite and half moist peat moss.
 Roots grow from the nodes, so make sure a node is under the surface of the soil.
 Create a greenhouse effect by putting a plastic bag over the plant and securing it with a rubber band around the rim of the pot.
-It can be transplanted into potting mix when roots have sprouted and you can see some new growth.
+It can be transplanted into potting mix when roots have sprouted, and you can see some new growth.

-Although in-ground vinca can survive almost anything, eventually, potted vinca is likely to succumb to some kind of disease because that balance between moist soil and good drainage, essential to potted plants, is always tricky.
-You can divide the roots and plant it outside in part sun and part shade and it will last forever.
+Although in-ground vinca can survive almost anything, potted vinca is eventually likely to succumb to some kind of disease because the balance between moist soil and good drainage, which is essential to potted plants, is always tricky.
+You can divide the roots and plant it outside in part sun and part shade, and it will last forever.
 In fact, it can grow out of control outdoors if you don't keep it in check.